Tips of the Month

 If you have questions, Northeast Landscape Contractors can answer them.
 We have been helping homeowners of the Merrimack Valley since 1988.
 Call or email us anytime.

-May Tip: Given the recent mild Winter, the tick population is expected to be on the rise, earlier.
+May Tip: The tick population is on the rise.
 To protect yourself and your loved ones from being bitten by a tick, known carriers of Lyme disease, there are a number of preventative measures you can take.
 Keep your lawn maintained on a regular basis including: clearing tall grass, removing leaf litter and pruning low lying brush.
 Also, consider tick reducing pesticides applied by a licensed applicator.
 At Northeast Landscape Contractors, we can help you create a safer outdoor environment.
 Not only are we landscape professionals, we are licensed to apply pesticides per strict safety standards.

 April Tip: With spring around the corner, it's time to start planning.
 Now is a good time to apply a pre-emergent weed killer to get a jump start on weed growth so they don't pester you for the rest of the season!

 March Tip: It's Never Too Early to Plan Your Next Landscape Project.

 If you lived in your home for a while, you probably have a list of outdoor beautification projects floating around in your head.
 Perhaps, you're thinking about creating some colorful planting beds, leveling a sloping yard, building a retaining wall, patio or stone walkway.
 Or, all of the above!

 Here are some useful tips to consider for your upcoming landscape project:

 Establish a reasonable budget based on your comfort level.
 Consider your household income, expenses, savings and debt.
 If you plan to stay in your home for a while, you may want to develop a 2-3 year project plan and budget accordingly.